Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 The good news about the Dirty Bomb is it has a very limited range.

-Also, since it has very localized effects, the best thing to do in the event of a Dirty Bomb detonation somewhere in your city is to hunker down, stay indoors, not travel, do not go outside.
+Also, since it has very localized effects, the best thing to do in the event of a Dirty Bomb detonation somewhere in your city is to hunker down, stay indoors, not travel, and not go outside.

 Go into your basement and listen to the radio and TV for reports of where the contamination is located.